nonmodernist/nonmodernist.github.io/content/notes/digital-gardens.md

   tldr: "Exploring digital gardens as a return to the creative, exploratory spirit of the pre-blog web and their connection to ecological thinking."
 ---

-<span class="og">🌱</span> I stumbled onto the idea of the digital garden while trying to answer a question about Obsidian.
+I stumbled onto the idea of the digital garden while trying to answer a question about Obsidian.
 It immediately made me think of the pre-blog web in a way that sparked my curiosity and imagination.
 Thinking on it further, I was reminded of [commonplace books](@/notes/commonplace-books.md), Twine games, and self-replicating web art projects like [Trash Robot](https://trashrobot.org/).
 I love gardens.
 I wanted to try it out.

 ## Why a "digital garden"?